SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - We may wish to consider offering staff the ability to voluntarily drop down a band if they consistently fail to meet performance targets.
 - If so, we'd need to do the work now to identify how we could make that work with HR.
 - But we also need a bullet-proof way to fairly (i.e. without bias) establish that this was now the correct outcome, and that we have tried everything else.
-- We'd also need to clearly set out how this is a "kind" intervention for the individual, designed to more appropriately challenge them with work would be able to succeed at.
+- We'd also need to clearly set out how this is a "kind" intervention for the individual, designed to more appropriately challenge them with work they would be able to succeed at.
 (Optimum challenge)

 Positive triggers: